Dhawura Ngilan Business & Investor Initiative

 Dhawura Ngilan (Remembering Country) is a vision that embodies the long-held aspirations of Aboriginal and Torres Strait Islander people for their heritage.
 It aims to collectively work with Aboriginal and Torres Strait Islander people to identify, protect, conserve, present and transmit for future generations the unique heritage of Australia.

-Led by the First Nations Heritage Protection Alliance, Responsible Investment Association Australasia, and the UN Global Compact Network Australia, the Initiative acknowledges that protecting cultural heritage is the responsibility of all Australians, inclusive of investor and business communities.
+Led by the First Nations Heritage Protection Alliance, in partnership with Responsible Investment Association Australasia and the UN Global Compact Network Australia, the Initiative acknowledges that protecting cultural heritage is the responsibility of all Australians, inclusive of investor and business communities.

 The Initiative aims to build partnerships and deliver resources to enable investors and business to engage with First Nations Peoples more respectfully and effectively in a way that upholds the human rights of First Peoples to self-determination and free, prior and informed consent (FPIC).

 Under stage 1 of the Initiative, Terri Janke and Company have prepared draft guides for investors and businesses as well as a draft set of principles drawn from Dhawura Ngilan.
-These will be consulted on over March and April 2023.
+These will be consulted on over the coming months.